truenas/documentation/content/CORE/UIReference/System/ViewEnclosure.md

 {{< trueimage src="/images/CORE/13.0/ViewEnclosureM40WithShelf.png" alt="View Enclosure M40 With Shelf" id="9 M40 with Expansion Shelf" >}}

 The right side of the screen includes smaller images of both the system and expansion shelves connected to it.
-The selected system has a blue verticle line next to it.
+The selected system has a blue vertical line next to it.

 {{< trueimage src="/images/CORE/13.0/ViewEnclosureExpansionShelf.png" alt="View Enclosure Expansion Shelf" id="10 Expansion Shelf" >}}